AlexMikhalev/switch_profile/README.md

 ### 1. SSH Keys

-Create SSH key pairs for each profile or use existing ones from 1Password:
+Create SSH key pairs for each profile or use existing ones from 1Password following [link](https://developer.1password.com/docs/ssh/agent/advanced/#use-multiple-github-accounts):

 ```bash
 # For personal profile